lasso-js/lasso/README.md

 ## Use of defer/async with script tags

-If you add `async` or `defer` to a slot for external script attrs and Lasso encounters an inline script in that slot, it will wrap the code in a listener for `DOMContentLoaded` to ensure that the script does not execute until the rest of the deferred scripts in that slot are loaded.
+If you add `async` or `defer` to a slot for external script attrs and Lasso encounters an inline script in that slot, it will wrap the code in a listener for `DOMContentLoaded` (for defer) or `load` (for async) to ensure that the script does not execute until the rest of the deferred scripts in that slot are loaded.

 __page.marko__
 ```marko